aws-samples/aws-modernization-with-datasaur/content/4_ModuleFour/_index.md

 # Vector Store

-We know show how you can integrate Vector Stores with LLM Labs.
+We now show how you can integrate Vector Stores with LLM Labs.
 <br>